pnwairfire/bluesky-web/README.md

             }
         }
     }' | python -m json.tool

-The nested keys in the emissions data are arbitrary.
-The timeprofiling module simply expects a hierarchy of keys.
-Generally speaking, the hiearchy is of the form:

-    'emissions' > 'category' > 'subcategory' > 'phase' > 'species'

-where the 'category' and 'subcategory' keys correspond to fuel types, but could be anything.

 The fact that the emissions data is in an array is because the consumption module (more specifically, the underlying 'consume' module) outputs arrays.